GyroSuperintelligence/BabyLM/README.md

 ### 🎯 What This Achieves

-This architecture does not merely map bytes to operations; it renders each instruction as a transformation on a physical manifold.
+This architecture does not merely map bytes to operations; it renders each instruction as a transformation on a physical ontology.
 Symbolic input becomes physical geometry.
 Intelligence emerges as a dynamo of structural transformations orbiting within a gyroscopic topology.
 Alignment is not imposed or inferred, but emerges naturally as the system follows the physical laws of its own architecture.

 This solves three fundamental problems:

 - **Black Box**: Every decision traces through explicit, auditable physical state changes.
 - **Alignment**: The system's actions are constrained by its own structural history and physical laws.
 - **Efficiency**: The core physics are dependency-free and operate with extreme speed.
-Memory growth is bounded by the finite size of the physical manifold.
+Memory growth is bounded by the finite size of the physical ontology.

 ---